Implement Quality of Service (QoS) in Microsoft Teams

 If you've already configured QoS based on source port ranges and DSCP markings for Skype for Business Online, the same configuration will apply to Teams and no further client or network changes to the mapping will be required, though you may have to set the ranges used in Teams to match what was configured for Skype for Business Online.

-If you’ve previously deployed Skype for Business Server on-premises, you may need to re-examine your QoS policies and adjust them to match port range settings you've verified provide a quality user experience for Teams.
+If you’ve previously deployed Skype for Business Server on-premises, you might need to re-examine your QoS policies.
+Adjust the policies to match port range settings you've verified provide a quality user experience for Teams.

 Validate your QoS implementation

-For QoS to be effective, the DSCP value set by the Group Policy object needs to be present at both ends of a call.
+For QoS to be effective, the DSCP value set by the GPO needs to be present at both ends of a call.
 By analyzing the traffic generated by the Teams client, you can verify that the DSCP value isn’t changed or stripped out when the Teams workload traffic moves through the network.

 Preferably, you capture traffic at the network egress point.
 You can use port mirroring on a switch or router to help with this.